 However, based on data limitations and low usage rates of the bundle, this approach was not possible.
 As a result, Volpe tested travel times when utilizing the IDTO bundle through the use of IDTO-BET.
 IDTO-BET simulates a series of over 65,000 T-CONNECT requests calibrated with respect to the transaction-level assumptions entered by the analyst, and calculates average impacts across the simulated T-CONNECT requests.
 The projected average impacts are then used within calculations of annual T-CONNECT impacts, calibrated with respect to the annual-level assumptions entered by the analyst.
-IDTO-BET projects the impacts of each simulated T-CONNECT request based on the projected feasibility of the request (i.e., whether the outbound vehicle could be held long enough to satisfy a T-CONNECT request, and whether holding the outbound vehicles in necessary), conditional on the projected arrival times of the inbound and outbound vehicles and analyst-specified constraints on acceptable intervals for holding outbound vehicles.
+IDTO-BET projects the impacts of each simulated T-CONNECT request based on the projected feasibility of the request (i.e., whether the outbound vehicle could be held long enough to satisfy a T-CONNECT request, and whether holding the outbound vehicle is necessary), conditional on the projected arrival times of the inbound and outbound vehicles.